-Treehouses are always cool, but one designed by Pete Nelson of the Treehouse Masters TV show is extra remarkable!
+Treehouses are always incredible, but one designed by Pete Nelson of the Treehouse Masters TV show is extra remarkable!
 Unlike many tree houses you’ll find today, this one is solely supported by the surrounding trees and sways with them.
 The treehouse is located in Coupeville, Washington.
-It has a first-floor bedroom and a loft area with a large daybed-like couch that you could also sleep on.
+It has a first-floor bedroom and a loft area with a sizeable daybed-like couch that you could also sleep on.

 Don’t miss other amazing tiny homes like this – join our FREE Tiny House Newsletter for more!